 Your operators will need to be trained on each type of equipment they’ll have to operate so identify what types of equipment your operators currently use.

 2. EVALUATE YOUR FACILITY'S HAZARDS

 This could be blind corners, inclines, high-traffic intersections, loading docks, etc. Make sure you train employees on safety protocols for navigating these areas.

 Determine when and how your operators and pedestrians will be trained and what type of training they’ll receive.
-As you begin identifying training methods be sure to provide both in-class and practical training for operators and avoid these pitfalls of online training.
+As you begin identifying training methods be sure to provide both in-class and practical training for operators.

 Your operators should be comfortable in any equipment they’ll have to operate, so go through everything they’ll need to know including loading and unloading procedures, operating on inclines, battery charging, and replacing LP tanks.

 Make sure pedestrians know safety procedures concerning forklift operation.

 Many evaluations include a written test combined with a visual evaluation of the operator’s skills using the equipment.

 As the employer, you’re responsible for certifying that your operators have been trained and evaluated.